dcurran89/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_Checkpoints.md

 1.2 What is hardware?

+Now I am going to add remote upstream.
+Lets see if these changes go through.

 1.3 List the five major components of a computer system.

 1.4 What part of the computer actually runs programs?